Materials

 Sandalwood

-Dense hardwoods valued for stability, grain clarity, and their ability to age with use.
+Dense hardwoods valued for stability, grain clarity, and the ability to age with use.

 Wood & Stone